Best Places to Visit in Jaipur for Unique Traditional Experiences

 Highlight

-The most beautiful time can be seen at night when this museum is decorated with beautiful light.
-When the shades of pink, purple, orange, and blue lights fall on the museum, the view becomes breathtaking.
+Best time to visit the museum is during night time, when the shades of pink, purple, orange, and blue lights fall on the museum, the view becomes surreal.

 Need to know